Get help 24/7

 Bots are computer programs that automatically navigate and interact with the Internet.
 Some are benign, like the Googlebot, which crawls the web with the aim of improving Google’s search engine.
 But many bots are malicious — they aspire to exploit stolen passwords, scrape content, and fill sites with spam.

 The key is machine learning.
-Because of the immense scale of Cloudflare’s network — 10% of all Internet requests flow through its infrastructure — it can apply machine learning algorithms to detect patterns that would otherwise be invisible.
+Because of the immense scale of Cloudflare’s network — Internet requests for ~10% of the Fortune 1,000 run through Cloudflare’s network — it can apply machine learning algorithms to detect patterns that would otherwise be invisible.
 Cloudflare’s Bot Management also goes one step further: it doesn’t just look at the initial fingerprint of a potential threat; it also evaluates its behavior over time.

 And because some bots are good (indeed, search engine bots are essential to many businesses) Cloudflare Bot Management automates whitelisting traffic from benign actors.